hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 <!-- Threads from the same block can cooperate through shared memory. -->
 <!-- Local memory is private to an individual thread and cannot be accessed by other threads. -->
 So far, we have discussed the device memory which typically refers to global memory.
-This memory provides a large storage capacity, ranging from a few gigabytes to hundreds of gigabytes on modern accelerators, but it also has relatively high access latency compared to on-chip memory (1,000 versus 1-10 clock cycles).
+This memory provides a large storage capacity, ranging from a few gigabytes to hundreds of gigabytes on modern accelerators, but it also has relatively high access latency compared to on-chip memory (1,000 versus 1-30 clock cycles).
 In the molecular dynamics application developed later in this post, we will store most simulation data in global memory, while relying on local storage where appropriate for temporary force vector computations.

 #### GPU Memory Access in Numbs-CUDA

-Numba exposes the GPU memory hierarchy directly, allowing us to explicitly work with global memory, shared memory, and local memory, each with different performance characteristics and use cases.
+Numba provides direct access to the GPU memory hierarchy, enabling explicit use of global, shared, and local memory spaces, each with different performance characteristics and use cases.
 Global memory is the large device memory accessible by all threads and is typically used to store the primary input and output data of a kernel:

 ```python